KevinDutier/my-moviz-frontend/README.md

 Mymoviz is a project that was made using React during my Web Developper coding bootcamp at La Capsule, Paris.

-It is a website that displays the latest big releases by communicating with the Movie Database's API.
+It is a website that displays the latest big releases dynamically by communicating with the Movie Database's API.

 It allows the user to rate, like, and add a view count to each film.